-I am often asked what makes a good telemarketing campaign and what the results should be.
+We are often asked what makes a good telemarketing campaign and what the results should be.
 The reality is that the results vary dependent upon your business.
 They also vary based on the type of campaign and the nature of the calling itself.
 For example, it’s much easier to gauge likely results if the calls are part of a ‘call centre’ type campaign where there is often a high volume of scripted calls to sell a simple solution to a fixed audience.
 But what if the calls are to senior-level decision-makers in big companies?
 What makes the difference and how can we enhance success?
 And, what happens where there might be a variety of different decision-makers?

-There is nothing more powerful than something that’s relevant and succinct.
-And don’t forget that this goes for the gatekeeper too.
-He or she must also be seduced by what you have to offer.
+There is nothing more powerful than a proposition that’s relevant and succinct.
+Buyers must be seduced by what you have to offer.
 The more relevant it is for their business, company or role the better the likely result, and the quicker you’ll be able to generate a useful sales lead.

-And don’t forget to select an audience and list that is relevant or you risk shooting at the wrong target!
+And don’t forget to build an audience and list that is accurate or you risk shooting at the wrong target!

 What’s in it for me is a common term used for the sales process.
 It is true.
 The person on the other end of the phone is under pressure.
-They are being pressurised by their boss, shareholders, stakeholders, customers, difficult employees, the bank manager, their kids and their spouse.
+They are being pressurised by their boss, shareholders, stakeholders, customers, difficult employees, the bank manager, and, quite possibly, their kids and their spouse.
 Your call is an interruption.
 So why should they bother?
 Find the ‘what’s in it for me?’ and ‘why should I see you / buy from you NOW?’ and you will be more successful on the phone.
 Is it pain or gain?
-Do you take something away from them that is bugging them (e.g. cost) or enhance something (e.g. productivity)?
+Does your offering take something away from them that is bugging them (e.g. cost or risk) or enhance something (e.g. productivity)?
 A pain-based proposition is generally more potent than one based on a potential opportunity.
-But whatever it is, you need to find a reward for them that makes them want to engage.
+But whatever it is, you need to find an outcome for them that makes them want to engage.
 Does what you offer to make them look good in front of their boss or help them do their job better / faster etc?
-Whatever it is, the quicker you tap into this the more likely the success.